aleczanderpaul/40L-Run-Control/README.md

 ## LivePlotter class

-This class uses dictionaries to store and sort data, so titles are a very important concept for this class.
-Every widget has a title specified by the user and can be any string, but must be unique across all widgets.
-The title lets the GUI know where to store important processes for the widgets (e.g., plot data, timers, filepaths, etc.) so that each one can run independently, and can be accessed later.
+When called, an object of this class will launch a window that will later be filled with tabs to form a GUI.

-All the functions inside the class are explained below, but the only ones that should be called in launch_GUI.py are add_plot, start_timer, add_command_button, cmd_timer, and run.
+All the functions inside the class are explained below, but the only ones that should be called in launch_GUI.py are create_tab and run.

 Source code is located at core_tools/gui/live_plotter_GUI_class.py.